haroldcohen/elasticsearch-tutorial/BEGINNERS.md

 }
 ```

-Of course, sending request like we just would be extremely tedious in a real life project.\
+Of course, sending request like we just did would be extremely tedious in a real life project.\
 Thankfully there are libraries available that will make it easier for a developer.\
-For Python, we can use the library elasticsearch available on PyPi (installed by Poetry at the beginning of the
+In Python, we use the library elasticsearch available on PyPi (installed by Poetry at the beginning of the
 tutorial).

 We first need an instance of an Elasticsearch client: